xtdb-labs/learn-crux-datalog-today/master.md

 ```

 You can write any number of rules, collect them in a vector, and pass them
-to the query engine using the `:rules` key-value pair.
+to the query engine using the `:rules` key, as above.

     [[(rule-a a b)
       ...]